urbim/kumuluzee-discovery/README.md

 For more information see [NPM semver documentation](http://docs.npmjs.com/misc/semver).

+### Running in cluster

+If you are running your services in cluster (for example Kubernetes), you should specify cluster id in the configuration key `kumuluzee.discovery.cluster`.
+Cluster id should be the same for every service running in the same cluster.

+Services running in the same cluster will be discovered by their container IP.
+Services accessing your service from outside the cluster will discover your service by its base url (`kumuluzee.baseurl`).

+Container IP is automatically acquired when you run the service.
+If you want to override it, you can do so by specifying configuration key `kumuluzee.containerurl`.

 ## Changelog

 Recent changes can be viewed on Github on the [Releases Page](https://github.com/kumuluz/kumuluzee/releases)